philanc/luamonocypher/README.md

 ## The Lua wrapper

+It includes also some utilities:

-It includes an interface to an OS random generator (it uses getrandom() or /dev/urandom on Linux, or CryptGenRandom on Windows)
+* an interface to an OS random generator (it uses getrandom() or /dev/urandom on Linux, or CryptGenRandom on Windows)

+* base64 encoding and decoding functions

 LuaMonocypher API summary:

 ```
-randombytes(n)
-	return a string containing n random bytes

 --- Authenticated encryption